Broadcast Station Update: EEO Reports Due June 1

 Annual EEO Public File Report deadline, contents

-By June 1, 2008, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on the websites, if any station in the SEU has a website.
+By June 1, 2012, all Nonexempt SEUs of radio and television stations, including Class A television stations, licensed to communities in the states and territories listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on their websites, if any station in the SEU has a website.

 The Annual EEO Public File Report summarizes the Nonexempt SEU's EEO activities during the previous 12 months, and it must include the following: